radenmuaz/slope-ad/README.md

 ## Every operations are compiled with slope.jit

-Actually when these lines are run, each operation calls jitted as individual programs eagerly.
+Operation calls are jitted as individual programs eagerly.
 Try running this on terminal:
 ```sh
 LOG_JIT=1 python -c "import slope; print(slope.ones(3)*2)"